Beginner RC drones

 A good example of a full size drone would be the Reaper (shown below), used by various countries to perform aerial reconnaissance and attack roles.

-But in the rc world, the name drone is widely used to describe what were once commonly known as rc multicopters.
+In the rc world, the name drone is widely used to describe what were once commonly known as rc multicopters.
 The name multicopter is actually an umbrella name that covers various multi-rotor aircraft, for example quadcopters (4 rotors), hexcopters (6 rotors), octocopters (8 rotors) and so on.
 And it's these aircraft that have really changed the radio control flying hobby - but for the better, or worse??

 Above: RC drones, aka multicopters, come in many sizes and shapes.